astronomer/docs/astro/manage-deployments-as-code.md

 astro deployment create --name <new-deployment-name> --deployment-file deployment.yaml
 ```

-The name provided with the `—name` flag will override name field in the Deployment file.
-If you’d like you could also delete the `metadata` section and change the `name`, `cluster_name`, or any section you’d like before running `astro deployment create`.
-A few notes on creating a Deployment with a Deployment file:
+Keep the following in mind when creating a Deployment with a Deployment file:

 - The `name` and `cluster_name` fields are the only fields required to create a Deployment.
 The CLI will create the Deployment using default values for each unspecified configuration.
 These default values are the same default values for when you create a Deployment from the Cloud UI.
 - When creating worker queues, only the `name` field is required.
 The rest of the fields are autopopulated.